top of page

 A woman with a sparkler celebrating the new year at a party.

-1. You can lead a horse to water but you can’t make it drink.
+1. You can lead a horse to water, but you can’t make it drink.

 This has been my motto lately.
 I’m sure my friends are sick of hearing about it, and I admit saying it out loud repeatedly makes me feel about thirty years older than I actually am, but it’s true.

 2024 was an epic learning curve for me in so many ways.
-Mental health specifically, I had a friend who was really struggling and spiralling with her mental health and I found myself sort of at a loss as to what to do.
-I didn’t know how to help her because everything I tried seemed to have fallen on deaf ears.
+Mental health, specifically, I had a friend who was really struggling and spiralling with her mental health, and I found myself sort of at a loss as to what to do.
+I didn’t know how to help her because everything I tried seemed to fall on deaf ears.
 It’s a very difficult thing to navigate when you empathize with how difficult living in a loved one’s brain must be, and all you want to do is help them get better.
 In my case, offering a safe and judgment-free zone didn’t go as far as I had hoped.
 The topic of medication was a hostile one, and I was met with anger and breakdowns whenever I offered to help find a therapist.

-It got to a point where my mental health was suffering a lot and I didn’t want to be home and was falling behind on my schoolwork and work because I was just so drained.
+It got to a point where my mental health was suffering a lot, and I didn’t want to be home and was falling behind on my schoolwork and work because I was just so drained.
 It broke my heart a little bit to realize any friendship we had was somewhere buried deep under the stress and anxiety of trying not to set her off.

 I don’t want to pretend to understand what was going through my friend’s mind for the months I tried to help her, but I know it was unimaginable to someone who doesn’t struggle with severe mental health.
 Empathizing with her can only get you so far before the realization finally hits: you cannot be everyone’s saviour.